 In early 2017, the Office of the Inspectorate was enhanced to provide greater assurance about the fair, safe, secure and humane treatment of prisoners, operational issues and best practice, and any emerging risks in relation to prisons.

-The Inspectorate now has a Chief Inspector, two Principal Inspectors and 14 inspectors, along with other specialist and support staff.
+The Inspectorate now has a Chief Inspector, principal inspectors, inspectors and assistant inspectors, along with other specialist and support staff.